Developments and Challenges in Family Mediation:

 Jerry Kessler, JD has mediated over 2,000 disputes over the last 25 years and attended numerous advanced mediation trainings, completed an internship and hundreds of hours of workshops on mediation.
 His skills have been augmented by by completing course work at the Chicago Center for Family Health on couples counseling and family systems, and he regularly attends multidisciplinary conferences involving families, child development and mental health.
 Jerry is well-versed in the literature and research on divorce and conflict resolution and based on his experience and training, he is often sought to mediate other types of disputes.

 The Hon.
-Regina Scannicchio, a Cook County Circuit Court Judge, sits in the Domestic Relations Division presiding over cases involving dissolution of marriages, child custody and support, financial distribution and orders of protection.
+Regina Scannicchio is a Cook County Circuit Court Judge in the Domestic Relations Division presiding over cases involving dissolution of marriages, child custody and support, financial distribution and orders of protection.

 Thank you to our lunch sponsor